Ni7ram/ParticleEmitter/README.md

 The library just let you draw primitives (or pixels) directly to the videocard memory.
 In this case, every particle is a pixel (with, x, y and RGB values).

-Remember that the library is just for drawing; its not a game engine.. the pointer, double buffer, particle system, collision detection, physics, and timer, were all made from scratch.
+Remember that the library is just for drawing; it's not a game engine.. the pointer, double buffer, particle system, collision detection, physics, and timer, were all made from scratch.

 Watch it in action: https://www.youtube.com/watch?v=p_46YQkaqR4&ab_channel=Ni7ram